23andMe/23andMeResearchKitModule/README.md

    "TWENTYTHREEANDME_FAILURE_DECLINE_BUTTON" = "Decline";
    ```
 ### 4. Add image assets

    The 23andMe module includes a series of assets used to incorporate 23andMe's look and feel.
 In order to include those in your app, create a "TwentyThreeAndMe" folder inside of the "Artwork.xcassets" item in your project's copy of ResearchKit.
-Then, copy the cotents of the /Assets folder into the folder you've just creted.
+Then, copy the contents of the /Assets folder into the folder you've just created.

 ### 5. Present the 23andMe Connect Task

    In the view controller where you want to present the connect to 23andMe task and receive a user's permission to access her data, include the ResearchKit libraries and set a delegate to receive the task's response:
    ```objc
    #import <ResearchKit/ResearchKit.h>